We are the gold standard for protecting your now and your future.

 While all contested divorces are unique, there are basic steps that occur in each of them.

-- The spouse seeking the divorce is known as the petitioner, and their attorney will prepare a Summons and Petition for Dissolution of Marriage which will then be filed and served on the other spouse (respondent).
+- Petition for Dissolution of Marriage: The spouse seeking the divorce is known as the petitioner, and their attorney will prepare a Summons and Petition for Dissolution of Marriage which will then be filed and served on the other spouse (respondent).
 The respondent then has twenty days to file their Answer to the Petition.
 At this point in the process, we know what the issues are and the position of each party.
 For more information click here.
 If the respondent was properly served but failed to respond, they can be held in default, and the divorce can proceed without their involvement.

-- When the respondent does file an Answer, the discovery process is usually the next undertaking.
+- Discovery Process: When the respondent does file an Answer, the discovery process is usually the next undertaking.
 Each party must release to the other information relevant for a proper settlement of the contested issues.
 This may include financial statements as well as business and property financials.
 For more information click here.
 It can also include witness statements and interrogatories, and depositions.
 The discovery process can be brief, or it can be drawn out.
 It depends on the number of assets and debt the parties have accumulated, the parties’ respective income levels, and their cooperation with the process.

-- Mediation is a process wherein a third party (a neutral mediator) meets with you, your attorney, your spouse, your spouse’s attorney and attempts to settle the contested matters.
+- Mediation: Mediation is a process wherein a third party (a neutral mediator) meets with you, your attorney, your spouse, your spouse’s attorney and attempts to settle the contested matters.
 For more information click here.
 All, none, or some of the issues may be resolved through mediation.
 When all are not resolved, it is necessary to go before a judge to have the issues heard and a judgment rendered.

-- During the trial phase, both parties will have an opportunity to present their case before the judge.
+- Trial: During the trial phase, both parties will have an opportunity to present their case before the judge.
 This may include evidence as well as witness testimony.
 For more information click here.
 After presenting their cases, each attorney will be allowed to present a closing argument.
 The judge will then render the final decision.

-What is Uncontested Divorce in Florida?
+Uncontested Divorce in Florida

 It is always in the parties’ best interest to settle the terms of a divorce between themselves.
 In addition to allowing both parties to control the terms of the divorce, it also saves time and capital.
 In an uncontested divorce, all issues such as child custody (timesharing), child support, property division, debt division, and alimony are agreed upon by the parties without judicial interference.

 Many married couples feel that as long as their divorce is uncontested, they should be able to safely proceed without being represented by a Florida divorce lawyer.
 However, this is not a good idea, as divorce law is very complex, and proceeding pro se can cause significant issues that a non-lawyer is unable to foresee.
-It is strongly recommended to retain counsel from an experienced West Palm Beach divorce attorney, even in uncontested divorce circumstances.
+Following are several reasons proceeding unrepresented is not recommended by our Florida divorce attorneys.

-- It is much more expedient and less costly to properly identify and settle issues on the front end of a divorce.
+- Post-Judgment Modifications: It is much more expedient and less costly to properly identify and settle issues on the front end of a divorce.
 Once the agreed-upon terms have been ordered, a post-judgment modification (a supplemental petition for modification) must be filed to modify its terms.
 This can be a drawn-out and expensive process.

-Requirements for Simplified Dissolution of Marriage in FL
+Simplified Dissolution of Marriage

 One type of uncontested divorce in Florida is called a “simplified dissolution of marriage.”
 Pursuant to Fla.Fam.Law.R.P.
 12.105, a simplified dissolution of marriage is appropriate only when the following conditions are met: